beelzebielsk/pin_file_builder/specification.md

 - Blank lines are allowed.
 - Index specifiers must be placed in between square brackets.
 - An index specifier must match a known format of index specifier, which are listed below in the two index specifiers section.
+- For every line, at least one index specifier must be explicit.
 - Both index specifiers must have the same length.
 	- There is no point in trying to make them have differing lengths since:
 		- For each signal name in the file, there has to be a pin assigned to it.
-		- If we tried to re-use pin/signal pairs, the last read pair takes effect over all previous pairs.
-New assignments overwrite old assignments.
+		- New assignments overwrite old assignments.
-- For every line, at least one index specifier must be explicit.

 ## Explicit Index specifiers